sruthyjosep/AssurityTest/README.md

 4. Build> Build Solution
 5. Run the test that is discovered in the test explorer
 6. Test would fail as the acceptance criteria is not met for the promotion with description name
+7. Update the feature file, example section to modify the test data

 **Acceptance Criteria:**
 Name = "Carbon credits"